deqiankong/SPI/README.md

 sh run_spi.sh
 ```

-In `run_spi.sh`, the command line for training four different models are provided.
-Please use them based on your need.
+In `run_spi.sh`, the command line for training four different models is provided.
+Please use them based on your needs.

 # Prediction

 Given one checkpoint, we can evaluate our model with the following command line.
-The script will compute the perplexity
+The script will 1) compute the perplexity
-of generating the gold responses and generate responses given the data samples in the test set.
+of generating the gold responses and 2）generate responses given the data samples in the test set.

 ```console
 sh predict_spi.sh